Affirmative Action Programs

 Good faith efforts outline steps that can be taken in the recruitment and hiring process to ensure a diverse pool of candidates are considered for positions and provides candidates equal opportunity to compete for jobs

 Search committees should conduct proactive, targeted outreach whenever the position being filled falls into a job group in which women or people of color are underrepresented according to Western’s Affirmative Action Plan, as well as proactive outreach to veterans and people with disabilities in every search.

 Search committees should include personnel who are committed to inclusive excellence.
 Units have a responsibility to ensure that personnel with diverse backgrounds and perspectives have an opportunity to serve on search committees.

-In order to meet federal and state affirmative action compliance requirements, the University must request information on the race/ethnicity, sex, disability, and veterans status of all applicants to a specific job.
+In order to meet federal affirmative action compliance requirements, the University must invite all employees and applicants for employment to voluntarily self-identify their race/ethnicity, sex, disability, and veteran status.